Brief Alcohol Screening and Intervention for College Students (BASICS)

 - Identify changes that could help you reduce your risk

 - Provide important information and skills for risk reduction

 Students who have an alcohol policy/legal violation on or off campus, or have an alcohol-related visit to the emergency department at Mt.
 Nittany Medical Center are required to take BASICS.
-These students are mandated by Penn State’s Judicial Affairs or Residence Life.
+These students are mandated by Penn State’s Office of Student Conduct or Residence Life.
 Students may also be referred by a county or district magistrate.